 Tutorial: Azure Active Directory integration with UltiPro

-- You can enable your users to automatically get signed-on to UltiPro (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be automatically signed-in to UltiPro (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with UltiPro, you need the following items:

 - An Azure AD subscription.
 If you don't have an Azure AD environment, you can get one-month trial here

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.

 - UltiPro supports SP initiated SSO